 About Debi Shackowsky

-Later on, Debi's dedication to advocacy led her to become the President of the Pinellas County Chapter of Children with Attention Deficit Disorder (CH.A.D.D.).
-She worked closely with the CH.A.D.D.
+Debi's commitment to advocacy led her to become the President of the Pinellas County Chapter of Children with Attention Deficit Disorder (CH.A.D.D.), where she worked closely with the CH.A.D.D.
 National Board of Directors and served as a guest speaker at their National Conferences.
-She was also nominated as one of the first legislative delegates for the State of Florida, where she actively worked to amend the Handicapped Act to include other health-impaired conditions.
+She even traveled to Washington DC with her children to participate in marches and meet with senators and congressmen to advocate for their cause.